QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 use rules of thumb such as "outcomes more than four or five standard deviations from the mean can safely be ignored."

-But this is only true when distributions have light tails...
+But this is only true when distributions have light tails.

 ### When are light tails valid?